Samson-Dai/clip_proj/README.md

   [ -t TEMP_DIR ],           Optional.
 Absolute path to temporary files directory.
 Defualt as INPUT_DIR.
   [ -h ],                    Help manuals.
 ```
-Run the sample pipeline on PSC bridges2 requires a submission script (created by the user) that contains the commands to run the execution.
+Run the sample pipeline on PSC bridges2 requires a submission script that contains the commands to run the execution.
 The submission script looks like this:
 ```
 #!/bin/sh
 #SBATCH -p RM-shared